Make Me Laugh: Bonus Round (Tag Team Round)

-This round is called "The Tag Team Round", because the winning contestant now faced all three comics in this final round of the game.
-The contestant had the usual 60 seconds to face each one, and the comics alternated turns.
-If the winning contestant survived the full minute, he/she won $500, otherwise he/she earned $5 per second.
+All three comics performed at once for 60 seconds in an attempt to elicit a laugh, and could act singly, in pairs, or as a trio as they desired.
+The winning contestant received an additional $500 for surviving the full time, or $5 per second otherwise.

 Cohen's version

 Round One

 Three contestants, who were randomly selected from the studio audience, competed; each one came out one by one in round one, much like the 1970s version.